MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagruleprovider-canonical-property.md

 api_type:
 - COM
 ms.assetid: 64f80a03-9ba4-495a-9666-b3a909335cb6
 description: "Contains the name of the application that sets a rule.
-Deferred actions need these properties to identify the code that must interpret and execute the rule action."
+Deferred actions need these properties to identify the code that must interpret and run the rule action."
 ---

 # PidTagRuleProvider Canonical Property